pubgrub-rs/guide/src/limitations/public_private.md

 Currently in the rust compiler, this creates cryptic error messages of the kind "Expected type T, found type T", where "T" is exactly the same thing.
 Of course, those compiler errors should be improved, but there is a way of preventing that situation entirely at the time of solving dependencies instead of at compilation time.
 We can call that the public/private scheme.
-It consists in marking dependencies with re-exported types as "public", while other dependencies are considered "private" since they don't leak the types of their dependencies.
+It consists in marking dependencies with re-exported types as "public", while other dependencies are considered "private" since they don't leak their types.
 So instead of saying that "a" depends on "b", we say that "a" publicly depends on "b".
 Therefore public dependencies must be unique even across multiple major versions.

-Note that there is one inconvenience though, which is that we could reject too early situations that the compiler would have accepted to compile.
+Note that there is one inconvenience though, which is that we could have false positives, i.e. reject situations that the compiler would have accepted to compile.
 Indeed, it's not because "a" has public types of "b" exposed that we are necessarily using them!
 Now let's detail a bit more the public/private scheme and how it could be implemented with PubGrub.